Rational points of bounded height and the Weil restriction: Adelically metrised line bundles

 It is simple to see that isometric adelically metrised line bundles give rise to the same height function.
-As an example of an isometry, note that since $X$ is projective any automorphism of a line bundle is given by multiplication by a non-zero scalar in $F$.
+As an example of an isometry, note that since $X$ is projective any automorphism of a line bundle is given by multiplication by an element of $F^*$.
 It follows from the product formula that such a map is an isometry.